Sumukha09/Appointment_Booking_Chatbot/README.md

 Dynamic Web Interface: Built with HTML, CSS, and JavaScript for an interactive user experience.

-Node.js Backend: Handles server-side logic and email integrations
+Node.js Backend: Handles server-side logic and email integrations**

-Technologies Used

-Backend:

-Python: For medical Bot logic

-Node.js: Backend server

-Prerequisites
+**Prerequisites

 Before you begin, ensure you have the following installed: